ImperialCardioGenetics/ParalogueAnnotation_personal/Paralog_annotation.md

 #### Paralogue stats
 According to ensembl, 92096 protein coding genes are defined to have paralogues.
 While 7958 protein genes do not have paralogues.

-These additional statistics were calculated by programmatically extracting the genes of interest and then retrieving relevant information from [Ensembl's Bioimart](https://www.ensembl.org/biomart)
+These additional statistics were calculated by programmatically extracting the genes of interest (using `src/check_what_clinvar_genes.py` and `src/Find_unique_genes.py`) and then retrieving relevant information from [Ensembl's Bioimart](https://www.ensembl.org/biomart)

 #### Plan for overall annotations table